mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/modules/module-security/module-role.md

 ---
 title: "Module Role"
-url: /refguide7/module-role
+url: /refguide7/module-role/
 parent: "module-security"
 ---

 The module roles define which roles users of this module can have.
-See [Security](security) for more information on module roles and [user roles](user-roles) and their relation.
+See [Security](/refguide7/security/) for more information on module roles and [user roles](/refguide7/user-roles/) and their relation.

 ## Name

 The name of a module role is used to refer to the module role from other elements in your model.

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}

 End users do not see the names of module roles.
-End users (if they create or view user accounts) only see the names of [user roles](user-roles).
+End users (if they create or view user accounts) only see the names of [user roles](/refguide7/user-roles/).

 {{% /alert %}}